charliecalvert/Json-to-HTML-Table/README.md

-JSON to HTML Table
+Elven JSON to HTML Table
 ==================

-This is a simple script to convert JSON data to standard HTML table in the simplest and fastest way.
+This is Charlie's fork of a simple script to convert JSON data to standard HTML table in the simplest and fastest way.

-##How to use
+## How to use

 There's only one function in this library and accept four parameter that only the first one is required.

 ```javascript